 Look out for our newsletters in your inbox soon.

 Offering some of the most beautiful waterfront views in Florida, Vue on 30A is a coastal gem where you can sit back and soak up the beauty of Santa Rosa Beach.
 A perfect spot for lunch or happy hour, the menu is inspired by the Gulf of Mexico landscape.
-From a delectable Lobster Roll with lemon basil aioli to the Tuna Tacos with sushi grade raw tuna, dine on seafood as you watch one of Florida’s colorful sunsets.
+From a delectable Lobster Roll with lemon basil aioli to the Tuna Tacos with sushi-grade raw tuna, dine on seafood as you watch one of Florida’s colorful sunsets.

 Perfect for when you need a taste of traditional flavors from Spain and Portugal, Espana Restaurant & Tapas in Fernandina Beach boasts a small dining room and lush outdoor garden with cozy vibes.
-Pick from just-caught local seafood, meat entrees and an array of hot and cold tapas, or go for the traditional paella.
+Pick from just-caught local seafood, meat entrees, and an array of hot and cold tapas, or go for the traditional paella.
 Wash your meal down with a glass of homemade sangria and you’ll feel like you’ve been transported to Europe.

 Famous for their barbecue, ribs, pork and chicken, Pearl’s Country Store in historic Micanopy is truly a hidden small-town gem.
-You’ll find all the classic barbecue options here, from dark-smoked briskets to ribs, baked beans and mac and cheese.
-Located inside a gas station, this small place fills up quick, with eager patrons ready to fill their stomachs with some of the best barbecue in the state.
+You’ll find all the classic barbecue options here, from dark-smoked briskets to ribs, baked beans, and mac and cheese.
+Located inside a gas station, this small place fills up quickly, with eager patrons ready to fill their stomachs with some of the best barbecue in the state.
 Leave room for dessert, as their banana pudding and cake are just as delicious.

 A laid-back restaurant in the small town of Apalachicola, Up the Creek Raw Bar is nestled along the Scipio Creek Channel.
 This town is world-renowned for its oysters, so it makes sense that this local seafood joint would serve a menu of succulent oysters that range from raw to steamed and mignonette with minced shallot and habanero pepper.
-It also offers a range of seafood, vegetarian options and upscale entrees that you can enjoy from the covered open-air decks overlooking the water.
+It also offers a range of seafood, vegetarian options, and upscale entrees that you can enjoy from the covered open-air decks overlooking the water.

-A small town with a rich fishing history, Matlacha’s Blue Dog Bar & Grill is a small neighbourhood restaurant that highlights the area’s fresh local food.
+A small town with a rich fishing history, Matlacha’s Blue Dog Bar & Grill is a small neighborhood restaurant that highlights the area’s fresh local food.
 Choose from the Cracked Conch, Crunchy Blue Crab Cakes or Calamari seafood entree, or create a custom meal of grouper, Mahi or Gulf shrimp and choose how it’s prepared and what topping you’d like it paired with, from mango salsa to pine island sauce and lemon caper.
-Wash it down with one of the 18 beers on tap and enjoy the lively ambiance and charming decor.
+Wash it down with one of the beers on tap and enjoy the lively ambiance and charming decor.

 If you’re a fan of creamy clam chowder, you simply must visit Tony’s Seafood Restaurant in Cedar Key.
 Located in a tiny town on Florida’s Nature Coast, the restaurant’s secret recipe draws visitors from around the world, as Tony has three times won the Great Chowder Cook-Off in New England.
 It’s so good, you can even find it on the shelves of selected Publix stores.
-You’ll find an array of other succulent seafood dishes to choose from here as well, including fried oysters, steamed clams and Tony’s cajun creole.
+You’ll find an array of other succulent seafood dishes to choose from here as well, including fried oysters, steamed clams, and Tony’s cajun creole.